Seventy years ago, Rio Grande was founded on core values, including sharing knowledge and serving with integrity.

 It all began on old Route 66.

-As a young man, Saul Bell dabbled in a number of occupations during the ebb and flow of war, the Crash of '29, the Great Depression, and the second world war.
-During one of his stints in construction, he happened to pass through New Mexico on his way to California and marvelled at the vast quantities of silver jewelry available at stops throughout the southwest.
-It didn't take this young entrepreneur long to realize that the skills he learned as a jeweler's apprentice under his uncle, and the experience he gained during the 20s, when he had his own jewelry business, could be a valuable commodity in a place like New Mexico.
+As a young man, Saul Bell dabbled in a number of occupations during the ebb and flow of war, the Crash of '29, the Great Depression and World War II.
+During one of his stints in construction, he passed through New Mexico on his way to California and marveled at the vast quantities of silver jewelry available at stops throughout the southwest.
+It didn't take this young entrepreneur long to realize that the skills he learned as a jeweler's apprentice under his uncle, and the experience he gained during the 1920s, when he had his own jewelry business, could be a valuable commodity in a place like New Mexico.
 So, with a lot of ambition and not much else, he gathered up his new bride, Olive, and moved to Albuquerque.

 Powered by the Sun… Almost everything requiring electricity at Rio Grande—from jewelry making and manufacturing equipment to lights and computers—is powered by the sun, and we're basking in the wonder of it all.
 How did we get here?

 When we installed almost five acres of solar panels at Rio Grande's facility in New Mexico, we were the first system in the state able to generate one megawatt of energy at peak output.
 Mega-what?
 Megawatt!
 All that sunlight adds up to more than 1.6 million kilowatt hours' worth of electricity each year.
 That's leaving a lot of watts at the electric company that others can use!

 Like most ideas, this one began as a flicker of a possibility.
 It soon developed into a full-fledged effort to install more than 5000 locally-made solar panels atop the Rio parking lot—that's the largest commercial solar array in New Mexico!